 - a catalogue cut of each type of sprinkler, and backflow prevention assembly used in the design,

 - a copy of a recent water flow test (within 12 months) performed as close as possible to this site, and

 - a safety margin required over available water supplies. (refer to TechNotes for information).

 More information can be attained by contacting the NB OFM.

-PLC Fire Safety Solutions has the knowledge and expertise to help plan submitters (Owners, Facility Operators, Architects, etc.) with their fire and life safety needs.
+PLC Fire Safety Engineering has the knowledge and expertise to help plan submitters (Owners, Facility Operators, Architects, etc.) with their fire and life safety needs.
 PLC staff is knowledgeable in the requirements of the National Building and Fire codes and can help identify the potential building and life safety issues.